Cantox/GodotModules/README.md

 ### 3D Modules
 - **Velocity**: Modifies the velocity of a `CharacterBody3D` node.
 Acceleration and acceleration curves are supported.
-- **Basic first person controller**: A first person controller that implements basic movement and jumping
+- **Basic first person controller**: Requires the **Velocity** module.
+A first person controller that implements basic movement and jumping

 ### Attribute Modules
 - **Health**: Manages a health value with increment/decrement support.
 Emits a `death` signal when health reaches `0`.